CtrlK

 Distinctiveness Conflict Risk

-The combination of 'E2B sandboxes' and 'Flow Nexus' provides some distinctiveness, but 'neural networks' and 'train/deploy' are broad enough to potentially overlap with other ML-related skills.
+The mention of 'E2B sandboxes' and 'Flow Nexus' adds some distinctiveness, but 'train and deploy neural networks' is broad enough to overlap with other ML/AI-related skills.
+The product-specific terms help somewhat but aren't sufficient for clear disambiguation.

 2 / 3